BIGJRA/BIGJRA.github.io/rejuv.md

 Also be sure to pick up *TM19 Secret Power* here.
 Someone fixed the bridge to the south if we need to return to Route 7.

-Back on Main Street, there’s one more event we can do.
+Back on Main Street, there's one more event we can do.
 Talk to the big blue board on the right side of the area and change the weather to windy.
 This will allow us to catch Skiploom and Jumpluff here, but also, during the daytime, talk to the girl near the house with the T.M. on the